-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 Gorman said the Show Me Center is “working through” whether to add the option to choose metal detectors to the list of contract options to its tenant contract.

-University officials told the Southeast Missourian that blanket statements about the use of metal detectors don’t work for venues like the Show Me Center, because it can host events for dozens of people or thousands.
+University officials told the Southeast Missourian that blanket statements about the use of metal detectors don’t work for venues such as the Show Me Center because it can host events for dozens of people or thousands.

-The Show Me Center was not alone in foregoing metal detectors for graduation ceremonies.
+The Show Me Center was not alone in forgoing metal detectors for graduation ceremonies.
 An official with Southern Illinois University said in an interview that the university does not use metal detectors for a high school graduation it hosts at its arena.
-Messages seeking policies for metal detector use sent to the University of Missouri, Missouri State University and St. Louis University were not returned.
+Messages seeking policies for metal detector use sent to the University of Missouri, Missouri State University and Saint Louis University were not returned.

 Leslie Washington, an activist with Moms Demand Action for Gun Sense in America, said she supports adding metal detectors to the Show Me Center.